Yuras/pdf-toolbox/README.md

  * Encrypted PDF documents (when the document you are processing doesn't uses object streams, then you can inspect document structure, only have to decrypt streams and strings manually if you need them)
- * Incremental updates
  * Linearized PDF files
- * Content stream tools: extract text, images, etc
+ * Content stream tools: extract text, images, etc (basic implementation is already included)

 Examples
 --------